aldlfkahs/OpenMP-LUdecomposition/README.md

 # LU-decomposition by using OpenMP
 This project is for studying parallel computing using openMP.
 I made code parallel especially in for loop.
 I tried to optimize parallelism using such as 'nowait' or 'lastprivate'.
 Through the studying this project, I could conclude that more core make faster execution but parallel efficiency decreases.
+To see the detailed explanation, please click [here](https://aldlfkahs.github.io/Portfolio/OpenMP%20report.pdf).

 This program should be executed in multicore system.